pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 to connect to and program your Pycom devices.
 We’re going to use it in this section to give you a quick taste of how you can work with your device.
 You can download Pymakr from `here <https://www.pycom.io/solutions/pymakr/>`_.

+More extended info on pymakr can be found under Tools & Features in chapter :ref:`2.3 Pymakr <pymakr_ide>`

 Initial configuration
 ---------------------